 milliseconds()#

-#milliseconds(n: int | Producer) -> Expression
+#milliseconds(n: int|Producer) -> Expression

-Produces a period of n
+Creates a period of n

 milliseconds.